Nitishx13/Knowtasks/README.md

 1. Push your code to GitHub
 2. Connect your GitHub repository to Vercel
 3. Vercel will automatically detect Next.js and deploy your application

+### Authentication Fallback for Production

+If you need to enable the authentication fallback in production (for testing or demo purposes), you can add the environment variable to your Vercel deployment:

+1. Go to your project settings in Vercel
+2. Navigate to the Environment Variables section
+3. Add a new environment variable:
+   - Name: `NEXT_PUBLIC_USE_TEST_AUTH`
+   - Value: `true`
+4. Deploy or redeploy your application

+**Note:** The authentication fallback is already configured in the `vercel.json` file for this project, so it should work automatically after deployment.

 ### Setting up Neo4j on Vercel